SimplyGuy/Git-Beginning-Exercise/readme.txt

 Git tracks changes of files
 Test for pushing into the GitHub
 Create a new branch is quick and simple
-Use nano to edit this file
+Use nano to edit this file.